Hamsa Mandala by Ink Circles

 It is 119 stitches square and was stitched with DMC on White/Mint Splash printed 32 count Lugana.

-Sampler Threads - Autumn
+Sampler Threads - Morning Glory

 African Lion - Chart Only